Invisible Hearing Aids

 Could you benefit from a Hearing Aid?
 Click your age below to find out!

-There are several manufacturers that have developed invisible hearing aids.
-The most well-known manufacturers are: Starkey, Phonak and ReSound.
+There are several brands that have developed invisible hearing aids.
+The most well-known brands are: Starkey, Phonak and ReSound.

 Phonak have developed the Lyric hearing aid which claims to solve the poor battery problem of the typical IIC, with battery life of up to 120 days at a time.